Plastic Pollution: A Bird's-Eye View

 Microplastics in our food web

-Microplastics enter our food web via zooplankton, which is a food source for both young and adult salmon.
-In the Strait of Georgia, scientists estimate that adult salmon ingest approximately 91 microplastic particles a day.
-And this is worrisome because microplastics absorb pollutants, which are then deposited in the tissues of various marine animals, which we and other animals subsequently eat these sea critters, pollutants and all.
-It's unsettling to think that, based on scientific data, humpback whales could be ingesting up to 300,000 microplastic particles a day.
+Microplastics enter our food web via zooplankton, a food source for both young and adult salmon.
+In fact, in the Strait of Georgia, scientists estimate that adult salmon ingest approximately 91 microplastic particles a day.
+And this is worrisome because microplastics absorb pollutants, which are then deposited in the tissues of marine animals.
+Humans and other animals subsequently eat these sea critters, pollutants and all.
+It's unsettling to think that, based on scientific data, humpback whales could be ingesting up to 300,000 microplastic particles a day!

-One type of microplastic is microbeads, which aren't the result of plastics breaking down.
-Companies add these micro and nano sized plastic particles to cleaning products, scrubs, toothpastes and other beauty products.
-But, through the Micro-beads Free Water Act of 2015, companies must stop using microbeads in their products by July 2017.
+One type of microplastic is microbeads.
+These are micro- and nano-sized plastics that manufacturers add to cleaning products, scrubs, toothpastes and other beauty products.
+But because of the Micro-beads Free Water Act of 2015, companies must stop using microbeads in their products by July 2017.
 Even though this is an important piece of legislation, microbeads are not nearly as plentiful as microplastics, resulting mostly from the breakdown of plastics on our beaches.
-But microbeads , however, are much more likely to escape wastewater treatment plants, ending up in waterways and eventually, oceans.
+Yet, microbeads are much more likely to escape wastewater treatment plants into waterways that lead to oceans.
 And just like other microplastics, microbeads also attract pollutants.

-The most abundant microplastics are fibers from synthetic clothing, which enter the sewers through our washing machines.
+But the most abundant microplastics are microfibers.
+These tiny fibers derive from synthetic clothing and enter sewers through washing machines.
 Ecologist Mark Brown discovered that 1,900 fibers wash off a single synthetic garment.
-These fibers, unlike natural fibers, don't break down for a long time.
-Interestingly, after contacting numerous apparel manufacturers to support his research on microfibers in our waterways.
+And, unlike natural fibers, microfibers don't break down for a long time.
+Interestingly, Brown contacted numerous apparel manufacturers to support his research on microfibers in our waterways.
 Eileen Fisher—a women’s clothing brand focused on sustainable fashion—responded with a $10,000 grant to help fund part of his work.
-As a point of interest, Eileen Fisher sells clothing made mostly from natural fibers.
-But many scientists fear that microfibers are just as harmful to the environment as other microplastics because Marine animals can easily consume these almost invisible strands.
+Continued research on microfibers is important, though, because many scientists fear that microfibers are just as harmful to the environment as other microplastics, since marine animals consume these nearly invisible strands.

-At present, we use 6 percent of global oil for plastic production.
-Without vast changes, that amount might increase to 20 percent by 2050.
-Communities collect only 14 percent of plastics for recycling.
-A mere8 percentof this actually gets recycled.
-And here's the clincher: plastic pollution in our oceans is increasing by eight million tons each year.
+Currently, we use 6 percent of global oil for plastic production.
+Without vast changes, that amount could increase to 20 percent by 2050.
+Yet, communities collect only 14 percent of plastics for recycling, and only 8 percent of this actually gets recycled.
+But here's the worst part: Plastic pollution in our oceans is increasing by eight million tons each year.
 And although individual groups, communities and nations are working on solutions, at present, an orchestrated effort to solve the plastic problem isn't looming on the horizon.

 Agents of change